team7katas/sysopsquad/README.md

 The deployment diagram illustrates how the system containers are mapped to the infrastructure:

 ![Deployment](images/deployment.jpg "Deployment")
+Note the colors have not special meaning, they are just to distinguish thing from one another.

-Note the deployment strategy here is cloud-agnostic, assuming you can use any cloud provider of your choice or stay totally on-prem.
+The deployment strategy here is cloud-agnostic, assuming you can use any cloud provider of your choice or stay totally on-prem.
 An exception is the billing stuff, which is recommended to remain on-prem anyway for security considerations.

 ## Migration Plan
 TBD